Korn Ferry Order Form Terms and Conditions

-The following terms and conditions apply to orders completed on a Client Order Form (“COF”) on or after May 1, 2020.
+The following terms and conditions apply to orders completed on a Client Order Form or Letter of Engagement or other agreement referencing these terms (“COF”) on or after June 30, 2023.

 For Product/Service Specific Terms and Conditions click here.

 For Software as a Service Terms and Conditions (“SaaS Terms”) click here.

 1. Client Order Form.
 These General Terms and Conditions apply to any order placed via a Client Order Form (“COF”) executed by both Parties identified on the COF.
 The COF, these General Terms and Conditions, and Product/Service Specific Terms and Conditions applicable to products and services ordered under a COF (the “Services”) collectively constitute the “Agreement”.
 Any changes to the Services must be agreed to in writing by both Parties as documented in a change order (“Change Orders”).

 a.
 Placing of Additional Orders.
 The COF details the Services being purchased at the time the Parties execute the COF.
 Unless otherwise stated on the COF, Client may place written orders for additional quantities of the Services during the Term (as defined below).
 The Parties must sign a separate COF or other agreement for any service outside the scope of the COF.